layxproud/RockPaperScissor/README.md

 ## Project Details
 Currently the following features are fully implemented:
 - Infinite game loop;
-- Saving statistics in RAM;
+- Saving statistics in RAM.

 The project may be modified by saving statistics inside a file.